martin-rauber/sunset-calc/readme.md

 ![File splitter demo](./demo/file-splitter-demo.gif)

-## Issues

-For OC calc and Swiss 4S calc, the sum of each step (S1,S2,…) is not equal to the total, which is made by integrating from  start to end.
-This issue is particularly relevant for small amounts.

 ## How does it work?

-The *Sunset calc* app is made with [shinydashboard](https://rstudio.github.io/shinydashboard/), which contains the two very similar but fully self functioning apps *TC calc* and *OC calc* linked in the sidebar.
+The *Sunset calc* app is made with [shinydashboard](https://rstudio.github.io/shinydashboard/), which contains the two very similar but fully self functioning apps *TC calc*, *OC calc*, *Swiss 4S calc*, and *OC/EC yield* linked in the sidebar.
 Additionally, there is a *file splitter* app in the sidebar and this *readme* markdown file you are reading right now for information.
 The plots immediately shown after file upload are generated independently from the calculation in the app, the calculation takes place in a linked R script and is triggered by pressing the 'Calculate & Download' button.
 After calculation, the result data frame is handled back to the shiny app, which creates a csv file and wraps this into a zip file for download.

 ### Calculation